Charlie's Sneaker FAQ and Glossary - T

 - Texas Sales Tax Holiday

-- The Texas Sales Tax Holiday starts on the third Friday in August and continues through the next Sunday.
+- The Texas Sales Tax Holiday for clothing, footwear, and school supplies for 2017 starts on the second Friday in August (August 11th) and continues through the next Sunday.
+[There are other sales tax holidays for emergency preparedness supplies and ENERGY STAR labeled products earlier in the year.]
 Many clothing and

 footwear items, including sneakers, are

-exempt from sales tax these three days.
+exempt from sales tax those three days.
 The exemption for athletic

 shoes covers only those that can be worn for general use; cleats